Leptogenesis from Oscillations of Heavy Neutrinos with Large Mixing Angles: Oscillatory Regime

-In order to compute $q_{\ell a}$ as well as $q_{Nii}=2n_i^{\rm odd}$ we have to solve Eq.~(\ref{osc:weakwashoutav}) both for helicity-even and helicity-odd distributions.
+In order to compute $q_{\ell a}$ as well as $q_{Ni}=2n_{ii}^{\rm odd}$ we have to solve Eq.~(\ref{osc:weakwashoutav}) both for helicity-even and helicity-odd distributions.
 The relation $z_{\rm osc}\ll z_{\rm eq}$ allows for a perturbative expansion in the coupling term $|Y^* Y^t|$.
 Solutions to order $\mathcal{O}(|Y^* Y^t|^0)$ are obtained when neglecting the right hand side of Eq.~(\ref{osc:weakwashoutav}), what results in the diagonal terms

 with the equilibrium solution~(\ref{n_eq}), whereas the off-diagonal entries vanish.
+Note that the first term of Eq.~(\ref{eq:initial_abundance}) corresponds to vanishing initial abundances of the right-handed neutrinos.
 The first non-vanishing contribution to the charges $\Delta_a$ is $\mathcal{O}(|Y^* Y^t|^2)$, and it arises from the off-diagonal components of $\delta n^{\rm odd}$.
 These can be obtained by solving Eq.~(\ref{osc:weakwashoutav}) with the replacement

 on the right hand side, such that we are left with solving \bse

 \ese with

 The general solutions to these equations are